uabryanblue/bryan_blue_thesis_UA_fall_2024/data_raw_original/readme.md

 Net photosynthetic CO~2~ assimilation rates for a single cacao leaf in the Biosphere 2 tropical rainforest biome.
 This data was used to determine the light intensity for measurements using the LI-COR sampling device.

-### TC_Calibration

-2 point calibrations were performed for each thermocouple (TC) used in the heating and control device.
-The TCs were used to measure heating pad and leaf temperatures.

-The coefficients were entered into the heating and control device's configuration file to ensure accurate readings for each experiment.